facebook/lexical/README.md

 **⚠️ Lexical is currently in early development and APIs and packages are likely to change quite often.**

-Lexical is an extensible JavaScript web text-editor framework with an emphasis on reliability, accessibility and performance.
+Lexical is an extensible JavaScript web text-editor framework with an emphasis on reliability, accessibility, and performance.
 Lexical aims to provide a best-in-class developer experience, so you can easily prototype and build features with confidence.
 Combined with a highly extensible architecture, Lexical allows developers to create unique text editing experiences that scale in size and functionality.

 For documentation and more information about Lexical, be sure to [visit the Lexical website](https://lexical.dev).